n00badmin/splunk_alert_bmcpatrol/README.md

 TO DO:

-    -SAMPLE ALERTS
+    -CREATE SAMPLE ALERTS
     -will use DMC alerts as the intial test alert searches

 SCRIPTED ALERT ACTION:

-    -design and complete python scipt to parse json payload from splunk and trigger msend
+    -bmcPatrol.py to parse json payload from splunk and trigger msend

 UI: